 Position estimation using trilateration

-Trilateration is the process of finding the center of the area of intersection of three spheres.
-The location (center point) and radius of the spheres must both be known.
+Trilateration is the process of finding the centre of the area of intersection of three spheres.
+The location (centre point) and the radius of the spheres must both be known.

 Determining the distance to Gravitational Wave sources.

 The distance of the spacecraft to B1,B2 & B3 can be estimated using a luminosity distance calculation.
 It is known that the energy of a wave is proportional to its amplitude such that:

 It is also well understood that the Energy from a wave emitted from a source in three dimensions dissipates as a function of one divided by the radius squared.